-88. One way in which ExCom Conclusions have contributed to the functioning of the international refugee protection regime has been in the way they have helped influence State practice on refugee status determination.
+79. One way in which ExCom Conclusions have contributed to the functioning of the international refugee protection regime has been in the way they have helped influence State practice on refugee status determination.
 One important and influential example of this is that of the Canadian Immigration and Refugee Board (IRB).
 Its Guidelines, called Chairperson's Guidelines, have addressed matters that have been raised in ExCom Conclusions; some of these Chairperson's Guidelines, especially that on Women Refugee Claimants Fearing Gender-Related Persecution (September 1996) have had an influence on similar Guidelines developed by other Review Boards.

 Guideline 4 - Women Refugee Claimants Fearing Gender-Related Persecution (9 Mar.
 1993; updated 25 Nov.
 1996): The IRB's Guideline on Women Refugee Claimants recognizes the imperative of a gender-sensitive interpretation of the Convention.
 This approach to the interpretation of the Convention is consistent with the Conclusion 39 (XXXVI) 1985 dealing with refugee women.
-As an illustration of the consideration given to ExCom Conclusions in this particular guideline, the text makes several references to the ExCom Conclusions as well as other UNHCR ExCom policy instruments, such as the Guidelines on the Protection of Refugee Women and International Protection.
+As an illustration of the consideration given to ExCom Conclusions in this particular guideline, the text makes several references to the ExCom Conclusions as well as other UNHCR ExCom policy instruments, such as the Guidelines on the Protection of Refugee Women and the Note on Refugee Women and International Protection.

-- o e.g. Women: two sections of Guideline 4, titled "Gender-defined particular social group," and "Application of the statutory ground" draw on Conclusion No.39 (XXXVI) 1985.
-In the paragraph dealing with the gender-defined particular social group, paragraph K of Conclusion No.39 is quoted in full: "Recognized that States, in the exercise of their sovereignty, are free to adopt the interpretation that women asylum-seekers who face harsh or inhuman treatment due to their having transgressed the social mores of the society in which they live may be considered as a "particular social group" within the meaning of Article 1 A(2) of the 1951 United Nations Refugee Convention." - 89.
-These Guidelines78 were the first of their kind in the world, and are now being used as a model elsewhere, including the United States79, Australia80, the United Kingdom81 and Sweden.82
+e.g. Women: Two sections of Guideline 4, titled "Gender-defined particular social group," and "Application of the statutory ground" draw on Conclusion No.39 (XXXVI) 1985.
+In the paragraph dealing with the gender-defined particular social group, paragraph K of Conclusion No.39 is quoted in full: "Recognized that States, in the exercise of their sovereignty, are free to adopt the interpretation that women asylum-seekers who face harsh or inhuman treatment due to their having transgressed the social mores of the society in which they live may be considered as a "particular social group" within the meaning of Article 1 A(2) of the 1951 United Nations Refugee Convention."

+80. These Guidelines79 were the first of their kind in the world, and are now being used as a model elsewhere, including the United States80, Australia81, the United Kingdom82 and Sweden.83